Red is undoubtedly one of the most popular colors around the world.

 It works well on different surfaces and is suitable for a wide range of applications, whether you want to make a statement or set the mood.
 The color red commands instant attention and generates excitement.
 Being one of the boldest and loudest colors, it can be used for several different purposes.

-However, incorporating red into your projects may not be as easy as it sounds, and using too much or too little of the color may bring unwanted results.
+However, incorporating red into your projects may not be as easy as it sounds, and using too much or too little color may bring unwanted results.
 The ideal solution then is to use it in combination with other colors.

 Pairing red with other colors can help you get the right look.
 That said, understanding which colors work well together will help you create the perfect surroundings while designing the interiors of your home or office.